Planning your own funeral

 How can I pay for my funeral in advance?

+When planning your own funeral, one of the primary reasons for doing so for many people is to ensure that their funeral costs are covered.
 There are a number of ways of paying for your funeral in advance, the most common ways include:

-- Funeral plans - A funeral plan can typically be paid in a lump sum or across a number of instalments.
+- Funeral plans - A funeral plan can typically be paid in a lump sum or in a number of instalments.
 The services the funeral plan covers will vary, so you should do your research before choosing a funeral plan provider.
 The main advantage of a funeral plan is that once you have purchased a plan, you are protected against any future increases in funeral prices.

 - Funeral insurance also referred to as ‘over 50s plans’ – this is an insurance policy that will pay out a fixed sum towards the cost of your funeral when you die.
-These policies often offer poor value for money.
+These policies can often offer poor value for money.
 You have to pay the premiums until you die, so some people end up paying more in monthly premiums than the fixed sum that is paid out at the time of their death.

-Choose a funeral plan
+Choosing a funeral plan

 At Simplicity, we give you greater choice and flexibility in the way your loved ones remember your life.
 We don’t want to take away the remembrance that a traditional funeral can offer, but we do believe there is an alternative, less expensive way; a way that does not require expensive elements such as a hearse and limousines or a team of pallbearers.